fluxcd/flagger/README.md

 [![release](https://img.shields.io/github/release/weaveworks/flagger/all.svg)](https://github.com/weaveworks/flagger/releases)

-Flagger is a Kubernetes operator that automates the promotion of canary deployments using Istio, Linkerd, App Mesh, NGINX or Gloo routing for traffic shifting and Prometheus metrics for canary analysis.
+Flagger is a Kubernetes operator that automates the promotion of canary deployments using Istio, Linkerd, App Mesh, NGINX, Contour or Gloo routing for traffic shifting and Prometheus metrics for canary analysis.
 The canary analysis can be extended with webhooks for running acceptance tests, load tests or any other custom validation.